 The path forward

-Examples of different types of action are showcased here – not as a comprehensive checklist, but inspiration for further positive action.
+Examples of different types of action are showcased here – not as a comprehensive checklist, but as inspiration for further positive action.

-Martin Lines, UK Chair of the Nature Friendly Farming Network (NFFN)
+Martin Lines | UK Chair, Nature Friendly Farming Network

 As UK Chair of the Nature Friendly Farming Network, I know the role of agriculture is changing.
 With this change comes the responsibility that we, as land managers, have to deliver on more than just food production.